Making your home smoke free

 - Benzene is found in petrol fumes and causes leukaemia.

 - Hydrogen cyanide is an industrial pollutant.

 - Polycyclic aromatic hydrocarbon (PAH) is found in diesel exhaust.

 I want to stop smoking: where can I get help?

-Quit4Life, your local NHS Stop Smoking Service for Hampshire, offers free, friendly help and professional support.
+Smokefree Hampshire, the local Stop Smoking Service for Hampshire, offers free, friendly help and professional support.
 Call them or visit their website to find out what support is available, including free nicotine replacement patches, gum, inhalator and lozenge.